Ekkehard-Schulze/precision-temperature-logger/README.md

 attached TMP117A sensors.
 These serve as probes in laboratory applications,

-for example for usage in agar plates, liquid samples and loboratory devices.
+for example for usage in agar plates, liquid samples and laboratory devices.

 The main board has two optional places for on-board TMP117A sensors,